THOMASELOVE/432-classes-2025/class22/README.md

 2. We also corrected a typo in the Lab 7 instructions.
 Question 1 uses the `chr_2015` data.
 In our link to the codebook (which is useful for both the 2024 and 2015 CHR data), we referred to the 2024 data, but we've fixed that now so it's consistently 2015 throughout.
 3. If you want me to regrade Lab 1-5 or Lab 7, the [Lab Regrade Request form](https://bit.ly/432-2025-lab-regrades) (optional) is now available at <https://bit.ly/432-2025-lab-regrades>, and is due on 2025-04-25 (same day as Quiz 2).
     - See [Section 8.5 of our Syllabus](https://thomaselove.github.io/432-syllabus-2025/08-grading.html) for more on this.
 My apologies for not posting this sooner.
+4. Some of your fellow students were gracious enough to let me share some of their work on Project A, in some cases their video, and in others, their HTML portfolio, which you will now find on our Shared Drive in the **Shared Examples from Project A** section.
+I share these *not* because I think they were perfect in every regard, but because they were generally strong, and because I have heard from some students that seeing some of these things would be helpful to them.
+A special thank you to those students who agreed to share some of their work in this way.

 ## Agenda